speedscale/docs/docs/guides/dlp.md

 speedctl push userdata <userdata id>
 ```

-You can find the ID in previous output of `speedctl export dlp-redacted ...`.
+You can find the ID in previous output of `speedctl extract dlp-redacted ...`.

 ### Train AI on Replacement Values